FCAI-CairoUniversity/SecondYear_SecondSemester/README.md

 ## 🛠️ How to Use
 1. Navigate to the relevant subject folder.
-2. Explore the tasks, assignments, and projects.
+2. Explore the tasks, lectures, and projects.
 3. Refer to the README files within each folder for specific instructions.

 ---